ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Virtual Connection IDs

 QUIC allows each endpoint of a connection to choose the connection IDs it receives with.
-Servers receiving QUIC packets may employ load balancing strategies such as those described in {{?QUIC-LB=I-D.ietf-quic-load-balancers}}
+Servers receiving QUIC packets can employ load balancing strategies such as those described in {{?QUIC-LB=I-D.ietf-quic-load-balancers}}
-which may choose to take advantage of this by encoding routing information in the connection ID.
+that encode routing information in the connection ID.
 When operating in forwarding mode, clients send QUIC packets destined for the Target directly to the Proxy.
-Since these packets are generated using the Target Connection ID, load balancers may not be able to route packets to the correct Proxy.
+Since these packets are generated using the Target Connection ID, load balancers would not be able to route packets to the correct Proxy if the packets were sent with the Target Connection ID.
 The Virtual Target Connection ID is a connection ID chosen by the Proxy that the Client uses when sending forwarded mode packets.
 The Proxy replaces the Virtual Target Connection ID with the Target Connection ID prior to forwarding the packet to the Target.